NVIDIA-Merlin/competitions/SIGIR_eCommerce_Challenge_2021/task2_purchase_prediction/README.md

 ## 5. Prediction Models

 For our classification models we developed XGBoost [1] and DLRM [2] models.
 XGBoost (XGB), a scalable tree boosting algorithm, has been widely adapted by data science practitioners for classification tasks and achieved state-of-the-art results on many machine learning challenges over the last couple of years.
-DLRM [2] is a promising deep-learning model particulary developed for Recommender Systems problems and it makes use of both categorical and numerical inputs.
+DLRM [2] is a deep-learning architecture particulary developed for Recommender Systems problems and it makes use of both categorical and numerical inputs.

 ### 5.1.
 Hyperparameter Tuning